mcmah309/dioxus-use-js/dioxus-use-js/README.md

 Special types are types not included in the regular Typescript type system, but are understood by the `use_js!` macro and may augment the generated binding code.

-### Integars
+### Integers

-When an integar is specifically needed, rather than a float, one can explictly declare so.
+When an integer is specifically needed rather than a float, one can explictly declare so.

 ```ts
 type i64 = number;